 - Libra is the University's Open Access scholarly repository;

-The Robertson Media Center has a team of knowledgeable media professionals available for consultation on projects involving media and technologies.
-These areas include digital imaging, audiovisual production and post-production, physical interactivity, 2D/3D animation, mobile technologies, as well as visualization and delivery of media content.
+- The Robertson Media Center has a team of knowledgeable media professionals available for classroom instruction and consultation on projects involving media and technologies;

-Liaison librarians link faculty and students to the Library, and work to enhance their research experience.
-Each academic department and many interdisciplinary programs have an assigned liaison to provide research support.
-Liaisons offer research consultations and can work to incorporate information literacy concepts into a planned course.
-Liaisons can also connect faculty to expertise and resources throughout the Library.
+- Liaison librarians link faculty and students to the Library, and work to enhance their research experience.
+Each academic department and many interdisciplinary programs have an assigned liaison to provide research support;

-The Albert and Shirley Small Special Collections Library holds more than 16 million objects including books, manuscripts, archives, maps, broadsides, photographs, audio and video recordings and more.
-Among the many instructional opportunities offered, the most popular are class visits to view materials selected by faculty or staff, student research assignments in the reading room, and exhibition tours.
-Please contact Special Collections with instructional or research needs.
+- The Albert and Shirley Small Special Collections Library holds more than 17 million objects and offers many instructional opportunities, including class visits to view materials selected by faculty or staff;